ionic-team/stencil-site/versioned_docs/version-v4.7/config/01-overview.md

 }
 ```

-Now when you build your components which this environment variable set, you can import it in your component as following:
+Now when you build your components with this environment variable set, you can import it in your component as follows:

 ```ts
 import { Component, h, Env, Host } from '@stencil/core';